 1) Aligned goals

-IT Governance is focused on making a connection between IT endeavours and strategic objectives of the organisation.
-The corporation shall serve this role through facilitating business growth, innovation, and competitiveness via participatory planning of the IT programs to ensure that they contribute to the attainment of organisational goals.
+IT Governance is focused on aligning IT initiatives with the strategic objectives of the organisation.
+The corporation will fulfill this role by fostering business growth, innovation, and competitiveness through participatory planning of IT programs, ensuring they contribute to the achievement of organisational goals while adhering to the Information Governance Principles.

 2) Enhanced culture